 The benefits of private browsing on Android stretch further than just preventing others from looking at your history.
-Private browsing, incognito mode - call it what you will, this feature isn’t just for when you want to covertly do some Christmas shopping, there are plenty of advantages to it.
+Private browsing or incognito mode - call it what you will, isn’t only useful when you want to covertly do some Christmas shopping, there are plenty of advantages to it.
 Read on to find out how to browse privately on Android, and why you should.